-Becoming skilled at creating 3D art is not easy, but these brilliant examples show what is possible if you're willing to put in the effort.
-Working in 3D adds depth and realism at a level that's very hard to capture when creating in 2D.
-If you're at the beginning of your 3D adventure, use these pieces of art as inspiration to guide you forward.
-We've also spoken to the artists to hear a little more about their workflow and design process.
+Creating 3D art takes a great deal of skill, but if you're willing to put in the effort then you can achieve stunning results.
+Working in 3D adds a level of depth and realism that's extremely hard to capture when working in 2D, and if you are just starting out in 3D, you can use these pieces of 3D art as inspiration to propel you forward.
+As well as presenting the beautiful images, we've also spoken to the artists to hear a little about their workflow and design process.

-There are a range of different tools around to work with, as our guide to the best 3D modelling software proves.
+There is a huge range of tools out there to utilise in your 3D art process, as our guide to the best 3D modelling software proves.
 This list includes a range of free software, ideal if you're just getting started.

 Click the icon in the top right of each image to see it full-size.

 01. Robery DeNiro, Casino

 Character artist Thomas Rousvoal created this stylish fan art of Robert De Niro as part of his 'Back in '90s' series.
 An important aspect in the design was to give De Niro "his particular personality and legendary facial expression, balancing the reality and respecting my cartoon stylisations," Rousvoal explains.